daviskregers/notes/AWS/CloudFront/AWS CloudFront.md

 ## CloudFront Signed URL / Signed Cookies

-- Say you wanted to distribute paid shared content to premium users over the world, the content lives int [[S3]].
+- Say you wanted to distribute paid shared content to premium users over the world, the content lives int [[AWS S3]].
-- If S3 can only be accessed through CloudFront, we cannot use self-signed S3 URLS
+- If [[AWS S3]] can only be accessed through CloudFront, we cannot use self-signed S3 URLS
 - We can use CloudFront signed URLs.
 We attach a policy with:
     - Included URL expiration
     - Include IP ranges to access data from